jecnua/aws-helpers/README.md

 ## Requirements

-There is a Requirements file in every directory.
+There are Requirements file in every directory.
 You can install the python dependencies via:

     pip install -r requirements.txt